 Click on the button to load the content from sslecal2.investing.com.

-The Economic Calendar can be described as a timetable of political and economic events, which show results of the performance of the indicators used in assessing the performance of the listed countries, or sectors of the economies of the listed countries.
-Due to the fact that the measured indicators are determinants of how sound the economy of a country is, traders in all financial markets use this information to determine future market direction and as a basis of investment decisions that they make in the short, medium and long term.
+The Economic Calendar can be described as a timetable of political and economic events, which shows the results of the performance of the indicators used in assessing the performance of the listed countries, or sectors of the economies of the listed countries.
+Due to the fact that the measured indicators are determinants of how sound the economy of a country is, traders in all financial markets use this information to determine future market direction and as a basis for investment decisions that they make in the short, medium, and long term.

 The Economic Calendar is usually found on several websites (including this one) and can be accessed by traders at no cost.